Philippine ten-centavo coin: BSP Coin Series

 The current version has been minted since 1995 and is copper-coloured.
 It features no human at all.
 The reverse has the 1993 logo of the Bangko Sentral ng Pilipinas.
 The name of the republic, the date and denomination are all on the obverse.

 New Generation Currency Series

 The BSP announced in 2017 that the ten-centavo coin would not be included in this series, and that it was dropping the coin from circulation.
-The BSP Series coin will still be used until that series is demonetized.
+The BSP Series coin will still be used until that series will be demonetized.